commure/sourcegen/README.md

 struct Widget;
 ```

-Then, you run a special tool that is built on top of the `sourcegen-cli`:
+Then, you run a special tool that is built on top of the `sourcegen-cli` crate:

 ```sh
 cargo run --package json-schema-sourcegen